December 5, 2024

 The Problem:

-Peace lilies are sensitive to chemicals like chlorine, fluoride and minerals commonly found in tap water.
-These chemicals can build up in the soil, causing black spots or tips on the leaves.
+Peace lilies are sensitive to chemicals, many of which are found in tap water.
+The likes of chlorine and fluoride, for example.
+When these chemicals build up in the soil it an cause black spots on the leaves.

 Signs of Water Quality Issues:

-• Black or brown edges on otherwise healthy leaves.
+• Black or brown edges on leaves that are otherwise healthy.

-• Crusty white residue on the soil surface (mineral buildup).
+• A white film on the surface of the soil.

 The Fix: